Supporting Characters: Reception

+Brandon Harris, a reporter with Filmmaker, wrote that "i was prepared to hate it.
+Excited to, even.
+It charmed the pants right off me."
+Jason Guerrasio of Fandango wrote that "director Daniel Schechter has a witty sense of humor that's delivered perfectly by leads."

 Soundtrack

 Drawing on his friends in the indie movie business, the soundtrack is by Schechter's friend indie director and musician Jordan Galland.
 In exchange for doing the soundtrack for the movie, Schecter edited the trailer for Alter Egos, Jordan Galland’s movie.